In fight over key surveillance law, officials look to sway congressional skeptics

 Back then, Republicans by and large were supporters of government surveillance powers.

-But the political winds have shifted on Capitol Hill following revelations about FISA violations, most notably a case involving former 2016 Trump campaign advisor Carter Page.
+But the political winds have shifted on Capitol Hill following revelations about FISA violations, most notably a case involving former 2016 Trump campaign adviser Carter Page.

 The FBI's surveillance of Page was not conducted under Section 702 of FISA, but Republicans still point to it as an example of what they say is a broader problem with FISA and the FBI.